• Skip to primary navigation

 Ingredient Notes

 • Banana High in fiber and potassium.
 Bananas add a natural sweetness that kids love.
+Use a frozen banana for a thicker smoothie.

 • Milk Good source of protein and calcium.
 I suggest using 2% (low-fat) milk, but you could also use skim or whole milk.
 There are differences in Calories and saturated fat content between skim, low-fat, and whole milk.
 Protein content is the same.

-2. Place all ingredients in a high-powered blender.
+1. Place all ingredients in a high-powered blender.

-3. Blend until desired consistency is reached.
+2. Blend for about one minute, until desired consistency is reached.
+Serve and enjoy!

 Dietitian Tip

-Expert Tips
+Helpful Tips

 Are smoothies good for picky eaters?

 Yes!
-Smoothies take less energy to consume (no need to chew) and all of the flavors blend together, so it's an easy way to get a variety of nutrients in to your kids.
-My pickiest eater will drink almost any smoothie that is served with a straw.
-I still encourage you to serve meals as you typically would in order to improve acceptance.
+Smoothies take less energy to consume (no need to chew) and all of the flavor's blend together, so it's an easy way to get a variety of nutrients into your kids.

 How long can you store this smoothie in the fridge?